 \subsection{Analysis}

 \paragraph{Component and Training Ablation.} We removed the Coordinator, State Tracker, and the RL stage from our framework to observe the effects.
 As shown in \Cref{tab:ablation_components}, when we remove the Coordinator and feed the user's high-level instruction directly to the Executor, performance drops significantly, such as SR drops by 12.77\% on GUI-Odyssey.
 This indicates that the Executor still struggles to understand high-level instructions and make current decisions, proving the necessity of decoupling planning from execution.
-When the State Tracker is removed, where we instead record the last four action histories as most method and input them to the Coordinator, performance also drops significantly.
+When the State Tracker is removed, where we instead record the last four action histories as most methods and input them to the Coordinator, performance also drops significantly.
 This shows the critical role of information compression and state management in long-horizon tasks; without the concise, high-semantic summary from the State Tracker, the Coordinator cannot make correct plans.
 Finally, when we test the model using only SFT warm-up, its performance is far below the final RL-optimized model.
 This demonstrates that while SFT allows agents to learn basic roles and output formats, execution-feedback RL is an indispensable step to acquire a generalizable, optimal planning policy.

 \paragraph{Failure Case Analysis.} To understand the source of our CES framework's advantages, we conducted a detailed failure case analysis, with results shown in \Cref{fig:failure_analysis}.
-Specifically, the CES framework almost completely eliminated State Loss errors, reducing the count from 14\% to 2\% and significantly reduced Planning Error from 12\% to 4\%.
+Specifically, the CES framework almost completely eliminated State Loss errors, reducing the count from 14\% to 2\% and significantly reducing Planning Error from 12\% to 4\%.
 This result demonstrates that our framework's performance gain stems precisely from our specially trained Coordinator and State Tracker, which successfully solve the core challenges of planning and state management.
-In contrast, the low-level errors attributable to the frozen Executor, namely Perception Error and Generalization Failure, remained largely unchanged.
-The performance bottleneck has now effectively shifted to the inherent perceptual limitations of the Executor itself.
-More case study can be found in Appendix \ref{app:d}.
+In contrast, the errors attributable to the frozen Executor, namely Perception Error and Generalization Failure, remained largely unchanged.
+The performance bottleneck has now effectively shifted to the inherent perceptual limitations of Executor itself.
+More case studies can be found in Appendix D.